-The only habitat for Mojave fringe-toed lizard in the Project Disturbance Area is the 123 acres of stabilized and partially stabilized sand dune habitat south of I-10 at the proposed substation site and along the proposed transmission line corridor.
+The only habitat for Mojave fringe-toed lizard in the Project Disturbance Area is the 58 acres of stabilized and partially stabilized sand dune habitat south of I-10 at the proposed substation site and along the proposed transmission line corridor.
 During October 2009 protocol desert tortoise surveys, 57 Mojave fringetoed lizards were observed; 15 of these were found within the proposed substation footprint.

-Direct impacts to the Mojave fringe-toed lizard during construction of the transmission line, substation, and associated access road would result from a permanent loss of 123 acres of occupied habitat, accidental disturbance to protected habitat adjacent to the Project site, and mortality from vehicle strikes.
+Direct impacts to the Mojave fringe-toed lizard during construction of the transmission line, substation, and associated access road would result from a permanent loss of 123 acres of occupied habitat, accidental disturbance to protected habitat adjacent to the project site, and mortality from vehicle strikes.
+Construction of the Colorado River Substation would result in impacts to approximately 65 acres of stabilized and partially stabilized sand dune habitat, but this would be constructed and permitted as a separate project_by Southern California Edison.

 Indirect impacts include the introduction and spread of invasive plants, erosion and sedimentation of disturbed soils, fragmentation and degradation of remaining habitat, increased road kill hazard from operations traffic, harm from accidental spraying or drift of herbicides and dust suppression chemicals, and an increase in access for avian predators (such as loggerhead shrikes) due to new perching structures.
 These impacts would be addressed through the previously described Conditions of Certification BIO-1 through BIO-8, as well as BIO-20.
-Specifically, BIO-20 requires the acquisition, improvement and long-term management of stabilized or partially stabilized desert dune habitat at a 3:1 ratio for Projectrelated impacts to 58 acres of this habitat (or the area of dune habitat impacted by the final Project footprint).
-The evidence indicates that implementation of the noted measures would reduce identified potential Project-related direct and indirect impacts to the Mojave fringe-toed lizard to less than significant levels.
-(Exhibit 200; p.
+Specifically, BIO-20 requires the acquisition, improvement and long-term management of stabilized or partially stabilized desert dune habitat at a 3:1 ratio for projectrelated impacts to 58 acres of this habitat (or the area of dune habitat impacted by the final project footprint).
+The evidence indicates that implementation of the noted measures would reduce identified potential project-related direct and indirect impacts to the Mojave fringe-toed lizard to less than significant levels.
+(Ex.
+200, p.
 C.2-69.)